-Beth is an outdoor grants manager for the Recreation and Conservation Grants Section.
-She has a bachelor's degree in conservation biology and a minor in environmental education from Prescott College in Arizona and a master's in land planning and design from the Conway School in Massachusetts.
-Some of her past work has been as a small business owner, environmental consultant, land use planner, landscape designer, volunteer coordinator, wildlife rehabilitator, farmer, horse trainer, and rock climbing instructor.
-Beth and her family enjoy spending time outside and exploring the Pacific Northwest.
+Beth is the statewide grants manager for the No Child Left Inside and Outdoor Learning Grants programs.
+She has a bachelor's degree in conservation biology and a minor in environmental education from Prescott College in Arizona and a master's degree in land planning and design from the Conway School in Massachusetts.
+Some of her past professional experience has included running a small business, environmental consulting, landscape design, volunteer coordination, wildlife rehabilitation, farming, horse training and riding instructor, preschool teacher, and director of a kindergarten through 12th-grade rock climbing program.
+Beth has served on several boards that focus on youth, farming, stewardship, and restoration.
+She enjoys exploring the Pacific Northwest and spending time outside with friends and family.

 DeAnn joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Section.
 She has more than 27 years of land acquisition and grants management experience gained from two natural resources agencies: the Washington Department of Fish and Wildlife and the Washington Department of Natural Resources.
-A native Washingtonian, DeAnn loves photography and live music and is an enthusiastic animal lover, and often spends her free time volunteering with a local Bloodhound Search and Rescue Team.
+A native Washingtonian, DeAnn loves photography, live music, and is an enthusiastic animal lover.
 DeAnn enjoys the great outdoors, particularly Washington’s deep forests and coastline as well as the Columbia River Gorge and the San Juan Islands.

-Kay is an outdoor grants manager for the salmon team and covers the Snake, Yakima, and Mason County lead entities.
+Kay is an outdoor grants manager for the Salmon Section and manages grants for the Estuary and Salmon Restoration Program, Salmon Recovery Funding Board, and Brian Abbot Fish Passage Barrier Removal Board.
 Before joining RCO, Kay worked as an environmental engineer for Battelle, King Conservation District, and the Washington Department of Fish and Wildlife.
 After returning to school to earn a degree in restoration ecology from the University of Washington, Kay worked as a plant health diagnostician for Washington State University and as a landscaper before joining RCO in 2007.
 Although a New Englander at heart, Kay has made her home in Washington since 1994.
 Kay pursues every opportunity to be outside playing in the dirt, hiking, backpacking, kayaking, camping, fishing, and venturing on roads less traveled.

 Brian joined RCO in 2018 as an outdoor grants manager for the Recreation and Conservation Grants Section.
 A Washington native, Brian has lived and adventured throughout the state.
 With his background in trails and park development, he serves Chelan, Douglas, Okanogan, and Ferry Counties; and the Mount Baker-Snoqualmie National Forest.
 Before joining the RCO team, he worked in camp management, government contract administration, and as an Adopt-A-Trail coordinator.
 Brian completed his bachelor’s degree in recreation and associate’s degree in computer programming.
 Eagerly pursuing new opportunities for learning and exploration, Brian often can be found in museums or on other adventures.